petkaantonov/bluebird/API.md

 - Requires a statement so cannot be used in an expression context
 - If not there already, an additional wrapper function is required to avoid leaking or sharing `scope`
-- The handler functions are now closures, thus more inefficient and not reusable
+- The handler functions are now closures, thus less efficient and not reusable

 <hr>